Family sues medical facilities, alleging 'inadequate supervision' led to college student's police shooting death

-RIVERDALE, Ga. — A lawsuit against two Clayton County medical facilities was announced following an April shooting involving Riverdale Police, where a man who'd been in their care was shot dead.
+RIVERDALE, Ga. — A lawsuit against two Clayton County medical facilities was announced following an April shooting involving Riverdale Police, where a man who had been in their care was shot dead.

-According to the lawsuit against Riverwoods Behavioral Health System and Southern Regional Medical Center (SMRC), 23-year-old Darryll Fussell II, a student at Georgia Gwinnett College, was going through mental health struggles at the time of his death on April 13.
+According to the lawsuit against Riverwoods Behavioral Health System and Southern Regional Medical Center (SRMC), 23-year-old Darryl Fussell II, a student at Georgia Gwinnett College, was going through mental health struggles at the time of his death on April 13.

 In a statement to 11Alive, SRMC said: